EPFL-ADA-2017/ada2017-hw/project/README.md

 # Research questions
 The following are the research questions that we would like to address:

+1. **Region-specific conflicts**
-1. *Region-specific conflicts* - Which are the conflicts that have taken place in each region?
+ * Which conflicts take place in each region
-2. *Region-specific Twitter text content* - Find the Tweets referring to conflicts, and identify the region where they took place.
+2. **Region-specific Twitter text content**
+ * Find Tweets related with conflicts and identify the region they are referring to.
-3. *Check for generalized, globally existing biases* - Is the information proliferation different depending on where the conflicts take place?
-Do these biases change or evolve in time?
+3. **Check for generalized, globally existing biases**
+ * Is the information proliferation different depending on where the conflicts take place?
+If so, do these biases change or evolve over time?

 # Dataset
-The following are the three datasets that we would like to use.
+The following are the three datasets that we would like to use:

 1. UCDP

  * Get date and location for conflicts around the world
  * Do a region-based aggregation (to reduce the amount of data to handle)

-TODO - Mention the size of the GDELT dataset?
-It's very large.
-Also, I don't know if we can use the v2.0 or we need to stick to the 'normal'.
-Twitter one might be very large as well.
-They do ask us to "Discuss data size and format if relevant."

 2. GDELT (v2.0) - 2.5Tb (GKG)